frkim/azlinuxdesktopvm/README.md

-# How to setup a Linux VM on Azure with desktop tutorial
+# Walkthrough to setup a Linux Desktop VM on Azure
 This page explains how to setup a Linux VM on Azure with a desktop UI.

 Linux distro: Ubuntu